aniskoubaa/rosgpt/README.md

-# RosGPT# rosGPT: Natural Language Commands for ROS
+# ROSGPT: ChatGPT Interface for ROS2 for Human-Robot Interaction

 ROSGPT is a ROS2 and ROS package that enables humans to send natural language commands to a robot.
 The package converts these commands to a JSON format and then to the appropriate ROS commands for execution.